matter-labs/era-contracts/docs/settlement_contracts/priority_queue/processing_of_l1->l2_txs.md

 ### Revert

-In a very rare event when the team needs to revert the batch with the upgrade on zkSync, the `l2SystemContractsUpgradeBatchNumber` is reset.
+In a very rare event when the team needs to revert the batch with the upgrade on ZKsync, the `l2SystemContractsUpgradeBatchNumber` is reset.

 Note, however, that we do not “remember” that certain batches had a version before the upgrade, i.e. if the reverted batches will have to be reexecuted, the upgrade transaction must still be present there, even if some of the deleted batches were committed before the upgrade and thus didn’t contain the transaction.